-- Parking design standards shall be as required by Code Section 15-904, Site Design Development Standards, applicable overlay district standards, and Article 24, Parking and Loading. - 52 Temporary Cearports shall not use, consisting of canvas or steel pipe, are prohibited. - Garages and carports/portes cochères shall match a street-facing facade of the principal structure in at least two of the following ways: - a. should maintain the same architectural style of the residence.
-Design elements such as same roof type (hipped, gabled, or flat) and roof pitch (within two degrees); - b. same cladding materials as the front facade; - C. same attic vent size, shape, materials, and trim, and - d. same window type (double-hung, casement, fixed), window trim, and window width should match that of the residence.
-[Proposed alteration of original TDDC text.]
+- Parking design standards shall be as required by Code Section 15-904, Site Design Development Standards, applicable overlay district standards, and Article 24, Parking and Loading. - S2 Carports shall not use canvas or steel pipe. - Garages and carports shall match a street-facing facade of the principal structure in at least two of the following ways: - a. same roof type (hipped, gabled, or flat) and roof pitch (within two degrees); - b. same cladding materials as the front facade; - c. same attic vent size, shape, materials, and trim and - d. same window type (double-hung, casement, fixed), window trim, and window width.

-- Parking areas should be designed to be without visual obstructions to allow natural surveillance.
-Garages and carports/portes cochères should maintain the same architectural style of the residence.
-Design elements such as roof pitch, cladding materials, attic vents, and windows should match that of the residence.
-[Proposed alteration of original TDDG text.] - For lots with access from a street, ribbon driveways (or-also known as "Hollywood Drives")

-are preferred over solid concrete driveways.
-A ribbon driveway consists of two concrete strips where tires pass with lawn or other landscaping between the concrete strips in the center.

-When a two-car garage is proposed, in the case of an exceptionally wide lot or from a side street, landscape materials are encouraged to soften the increased amount of cement.

-A dual I wo adjacent ribbon driveway or landscaping in the middle of the two drives would be appropriate.
+- Parking areas should be designed to be without visual obstructions to allow natural surveillance. - For lots with access from a street, ribbon driveways (also known as "Hollywood Drives") are preferred over solid concrete driveways.
+A ribbon driveway consists of two concrete strips where tires pass with lawn or other landscaping between the concrete strips. - When a two-car garage is proposed, in the case of an exceptionally wide lot or from a side street, landscape materials are encouraged to soften the increased amount of cement.
+Two adjacent ribbon driveway or landscaping in the middle of the two drives would be appropriate.